AdobeDocs/analytics.en/help/implement/home.md

 For your **website**, the following implementation methods are available:

 * **Web SDK extension**: The standardized and recommended method to implement Adobe Analytics for new customers.
-Install the **Adobe Experience Platform Web SDK extension** in Adobe Experience Platform Data Collection **Tags**, use a loader tag on each page, and send data to Adobe Experience Platform **Edge Network** in a format convenient to your organization.
+Install the **Adobe Experience Platform Web SDK extension** in Adobe Experience Platform Data Collection **Tags**, place an embed code (a Javascript loader tag) on each page, and send data to Adobe Experience Platform **Edge Network** in a format convenient to your organization.
 The Edge Network forwards incoming data to Adobe Analytics in the correct format.
 ![Web SDK extension](./assets/websdk-extension-implementation.png)
 See [How to implement Adobe Analytics using the Adobe Experience Platform Web SDK extension.](./aep-edge/overview.md) for more information.